remi-gai/search-tool/README.md

 ![ReadMe-images/Screen_Shot_2020-10-21_at_7.01.02_PM.png](ReadMe-images/Screen_Shot_2020-10-21_at_7.01.02_PM.png)

 - **Trade-off**: Users will have to click on the "clear" button.
-Alternatively, we can consider having results being displayed as the user is typing through the search box.
-However, this might add complexity on the backend to fetch multiple times as the user is typing.
-To mitigate this issue, the amount of unnecessary queries can be reduced by using a debouncer.
+Alternatively, we can consider having search results being displayed as the user types in the search box.
+However, this might add more load on the backend to fetch multiple times as the user is typing.
+A way to mitigate this issue would be to use a decounver to reduce the amount of unnecessary queries.

 ### **Clicking on the submit button or pressing the 'return' key will make the query:**

 - **Reason**: Pressing the 'return' key to submit a query is becoming more intuitive.
 Additionally, if the tag modal is open, pressing the 'return' key will save the tag instead of running a search query.
-- TradeOff: Having a submit button might lead the user to believe that he/she can only submit the search through the click of the button
+- **Trade-off**: Having a submit button might lead the user to believe that he/she can only submit the search through the click of the button instead of pressing the 'return' key.

 ### **Tags are sorted by alphabet:**